mdmit263/resume-website/RESUME.md

 - Collaborated with cross-functional teams to deliver secure, scalable applications, minimizing downtime by **15%**.

 ---
+### **Data Analyst**
+**Freelancer, Mumbai, India**
+📅 May 2023 – June 2024
+- Analyzed large operational datasets to support business and performance reporting.
+- Built automated data processing workflows, reducing manual effort by 30%.
+- Developed dashboards and reports used by internal stakeholders for monitoring and decision-making.
+- Collaborated with cross-functional teams to translate business needs into analytical outputs.

 ### **Web Developer Intern**
 **Intermind Digital Solutions, Mumbai, India**